tjdaley/prompting/README.md

 print(info)
 # {
 #     'name': None,
-#     'description': 'Welcome message for new users',
+#     'description': 'Request the name of the capital cit of a U.S. State',
 #     'author': 'Tom Daley',
-#     'variables': {'name'}
+#     'variables': {'us_state'}
 # }
 ```